kjellison/ladderlogic/README.md

 # ladderlogic

-A simple ladder logic simulator I made using "Processing"
+A simple ladder logic simulator I made using "Processing".
+No clever name, really nothing clever about it.
+Just download Processing and run it or compile with Java for later use.
+All bugs are intended features of the software whether I inteded them or not.
+The software includes a 10 year no-fix, no-replacement warranty and it even includes a nifty package where you (the user) assumes all liability for damages and losses incurred by using said software.
+Simply put, use at your own risk.
+Any complaints can be sent to 1600 Pennsylvania Ave NW, Washington, DC 20500.

-To use simply select a position on any rung to modify it.
+To use, simply select a position on any rung to modify it.
 Use the buttons at the bottom to change it to a wire, contact, or coil.
 You can attach the output of a coil to a contact by selecting the desired coil and the contact and clicking the attach button (two inward facing triangles).